paulzhang1992/Data-Management-and-Database-Design/Assignment_2/README.md

-# ABSTRACT
-### Assignmnt requirement
-In this assignment, you are assumed to be working for a company called Nerd Analytics and that you are completely in charge of the database.
-There are 2 parts:
-##### Part 1
-Your submission must include:
-- A domain (e.g. games, film, databases, cartoons, etc.)
-- Conceptual models (entities) for a tweet/post, a Social Media user, a person, and a company.
-- Conceptual models (entities) that represent consumers, producers and companies in your chosen domain.
-- Conceptual models (entities) for at least two things specific to the domain (e.g. a game, a film, a song, etc.)
-- Relationships that connect the entities.
-- Appropriate attributes and keys.
-- ER diagrams that illustrate the entire conceptual model.
-- The ER diagrams can use standard ER symbols or UML.
-- 7 following questions.
-    1. What are the ranges, data types and format of all of the attributes in your entities?
-    2. When should you use an entity versus attribute?
-(Example: address of a person could be modeled as either)
-    3. When should you use an entity or relationship, and placement of attributes?
-(Example: a manager could be modeled as either)
-    4. How did you choose your keys?
-Which are unique?
-    5. Did you model hierarchies using the “ISA” design element?
-Why or why not?
-    6. Were there design alternatives?
-What are their tradeoffs: entity vs. attribute, entity vs. relationship, binary vs. ternary relationships?
-    7. Where are you going to find real-world data to populate your model?
-##### Part 2
-Your submission must include:
-- Updated ER diagrams that illustrate the entire conceptual model in a form that directly maps to SQL.
-You need to either: incorporate the feedback you are given or respond as to why it isn’t needed.
-- SQL and diagram for the physical model that represents the entire conceptual/physical model.
-- SQL that express the queries you are asked to write.
-Including:<br/>
-    a.
-What user posted this (e.g. tweet, Facebook post, IG post, etc.)?<br/>
-    b.
-When did the user post this (e.g. tweet, Facebook post, IG post, etc.)?<br/>
-    c.
-What posts has this user posted in the past 24 hours?<br/>
-    d.
-How many post has this user posted in the past 24 hours?<br/>
-    e.
-What keywords/ hashtags are popular?<br/>
-    f.
-What posts are popular?
-- At least 5 (10 if two people) distinct use cases of queries that are particular to your domain.
-- SQL expressions that express the 5 (10 if two people) use cases of queries that you write.
-### Topic and Data
+# Topic and Data
 My domain on assignment 2 is about NBA data.
 Part of my data is from last assignment where I requested with nba_api and scraped from Real GM.
 Other data is also required for this assignment.
 Tweets data is acquired with tweepy and I also downloaded about 10,000 entries of NBA game details about all 30 teams since 1983.

+* * *

 # Project Report
 In this part I will explain the details about the project according to all the bullet points given by professor.